wang1kevin1/cs111/assgn-2/design.md

 ### Case 2: ULE scheduler with priority queues.

-ULE scheduling assigns the process threads to their respoective run queues.
+ULE scheduling assigns the process threads to their respective run queues.
 The threads will be inserted into the FIFO queues by priority (simulating a priority queue).

 ```schedcase``` = 2